- All Resources

-The bipartisan Fair Access to Science and Technology Research Act (FASTR) was introduced in Congress on February 14, 2013.
-Co-sponsored in the Senate by Sens.
-John Cornyn (R-TX) and Ron Wyden (D-OR) and in the House of Representatives by Reps.
-Doyle (D-PA), Yoder (R-KS), and Lofgren (D-CA), FASTR will accelerate scientific discovery and fuel innovation by making articles reporting on publicly funded scientific research freely accessible online for anyone to read and build upon.
+The bipartisan Fair Access to Science and Technology Research Act (FASTR) was introduced in Congress on March 18, 2015.
+Co-sponsored by Senators John Cornyn (R-TX) and Ron Wyden (D-OR) and Representatives Doyle (D-PA), Yoder (R-KS), and Lofgren (D-CA), FASTR will accelerate scientific discovery and fuel innovation by making articles reporting on publicly funded scientific research freely accessible online for anyone to read and build upon.

 It is expected that non-classified research from investigators funded by the following agencies (whose annual extramural research budgets exceed $100 million) will be affected:

 Agencies have one year from enactment of the legislation to develop implementation policies, which doubtless would be promulgated to affected researchers at the appropriate time.